Ageing + Parkinson’s + Alzheimer’s

 Additionally, as we age our body can experience signs of ageing such as arthritis, fatigue, reduced stamina and endurance.
-Our brain can show signs of ageing such as poor memory and concentration, reduced capacity to learn new tasks and, on the severe end, may develop diseases such as Alzheimer’s, Dementia and Parkinson’s disease.
+Our brain can show signs of ageing such as poor memory and concentration, reduced capacity to learn new tasks and, at the severe end of the spectrum, may develop diseases such as Alzheimer’s, Dementia and Parkinson’s disease.

-The current approach to Alzheimer’s disease (AD) is that there is little that can be done to treat it and it is expected that AD patients will worsen without any hope of effective treatment.
-Drug strategies focus on the formation of Beta-Amyloid plaques, but at best they may only slow decline by a short period.
+Unfortunately a common approach to Alzheimer’s disease (AD) is that there is little that can be done to treat it and it is expected that AD patients will worsen without any real hope of effective treatment.
+Drug strategies focus on the formation of Beta-Amyloid plaques, but may only slow decline by a short period.

-However, new research and treatment approaches demonstrate that the brain produces plaque as a means of protecting itself from damage – due to several main factors: infections, toxicity, nutritional deficiencies, low neurotrophic support, chronic inflammation, microvascular bleeds and metabolic issues (such as diabetes).
+However, new research suggests that the brain produces plaque as a means of protecting itself from damage – due to several main factors: infections, toxicity, nutritional deficiencies, low neurotrophic support, chronic inflammation, microvascular bleeds and metabolic issues (such as diabetes).

-Understanding that AD is a result of the brain trying its best to protect itself from damage, gives understanding of how to effectively treat it and therefore hope to patients who are showing signs of AD.
-This approach gives additional treatment targets by addressing what causes the plaques to form in the first place.
-By testing for various markers to determine if any of these issues are present and providing treatment to correct imbalances, it can help to slow the progression and even achieve regression of symptoms in AD patients.
+Understanding that AD may be as a result of the brain trying to protect itself from damage, gives an understanding of new options that may assist in preventing or treating it.
+This approach addresses what may be causing the plaques to form in the first place.
+By testing for various markers to determine if any of these issues are present and providing treatment to correct imbalances, it may help to slow the progression and even achieve regression of symptoms in AD patients.

 Chronic Inflammation causes activation of microglia and increases permeability of the blood-brain-barrier (BBB).
 This then allows pro-inflammatory chemicals, called cytokines, to infiltrate the brain leading to excessive glutamate (a neurotransmitter) signalling and subsequent dendritic retraction – resulting in the production of Beta-Amyloid plaques and shrinkage of brain tissue.
 Testing patients for signs of chronic inflammation is essential for all AD patients, which can be effectively treated with high-grade natural medicines.

-Low levels of Brain Derived Neurotrophic Factor (BDNF) can lead to shrinkage of the brain, reduced neuroplasticity and is a risk factor for Alzheimer’s disease.
+Low levels of Brain Derived Neurotrophic Factor (BDNF) can lead to shrinkage of the brain and reduced neuroplasticity and is a risk factor for Alzheimer’s disease.